Monday 31 March 1941

 Shipping losses for March are high, but so are U-boat losses:

-However - and it is a huge however - the U-boat fleet losses are among the worst of the war so far.
+However - and it is a huge "however" - the U-boat fleet losses in March 1941 are among the worst of the war so far.
 Three top U-boat commanders - Schepke, Prien and Kretschmer - leave the scene permanently.
-Because the "bench" of U-boat commanders is very thin, these are serious losses which greatly reduce the U-boats' effectiveness.
+Because the "bench" of U-boat commanders is very thin, these are serious losses that greatly reduce the U-boats' effectiveness.

 Another issue for the Germans is that their top surface raiders - heavy cruisers Scharnhorst and Gneisenau - are now in port and likely not to return to action for some time.
 However, the Kriegsmarine is working up battleships Tirpitz and Bismarck, which the German hope will tilt the Battle of the Atlantic further in their favor later in 1941.

-Three Royal Navy destroyers (Icarus, Impulsive and Intrepid) lay minefield GZ in the English Channel.
+Three Royal Navy destroyers (Icarus, Impulsive and Intrepid) lay minefield GZ on the English Channel.

 Convoy HX 118 departs from Halifax.